 Climate Forcing

-Energy from the Sun Interacts with Land, Water, and Air
+Energy from the sun interacts with air, water, and land

-Earth is continually bathed in energy from the sun.
-A portion of the energy that arrives at Earth is reflected back into space, another portion is absorbed directly by the atmosphere, and the remainder moves through the atmosphere to the surface.
+Earth is continually receiving energy from the sun.
+Some of the energy that arrives at Earth is reflected back into space, another portion is absorbed directly by the atmosphere, and the remainder moves through the atmosphere to the planet's surface.
 Sunlight energy heats land and water at the surface, and in turn, they emit heat.
 This heat provides further warming of the atmosphere.
 The mix of gases in our atmosphere keeps some of the heat energy from escaping directly to space, similar to the way a blanket keeps warmth near your body.
 This process is the naturally occurring greenhouse effect, and it keeps Earth warm enough to support life.

 Incoming Energy – Outgoing Energy = Radiative Forcing